 Behind the scenes in the workroom

 As Assistant to the Costume Curator, Charlotte Eddington works closely with me to manage the collection and produce the annual fashion exhibition.
-She’s played a vital role in the fashion department for 15 years.
+She’s played a vital role in the fashion department for over 15 years.

 Charlotte has a wide range of skills which well equips her for day to day life at Killerton.
 Although we have routine tasks to attend to, every day is different and there’s always a new challenge.

-She explains a little more to me about the autumn schools project which she is currently preparing.
+Charlotte explains a little more to me about the autumn schools project which she is currently preparing.
 The Schools Apple Quilt project has become a permanent fixture on the Killerton calendar.

 ‘It’s one of my favourite things’, says Charlotte, as she cuts fleece fabric to back the squares, ‘I really like going into schools teaching the children to sew.
 Not all of the children are academic, and it’s great to help them to have this opportunity to be creative’.